Wilfred/wilfred.github.com/_posts/2016-09-25-searching-a-million-lines-of-lisp.markdown

 So, uh, a little optimisation was needed.
 I wrote a benchmark script and learnt how to make elisp fast.

-refs.el needs to know where it found matches, so users can jump to the file at the right position.
-However, if a form doesn't contain any matches, we don't need to do this expensive calculation.
+Firstly, **avoid doing work**. elisp-refs needs to know where it found matches, so users can jump to the file at the right position.
+However, if a form doesn't contain any matches, we don't need to do this expensive calculation at all.

-It turns out we can do even better.
-Emacs has a little-known variable called `read-with-symbol-positions` that will report all the symbols read when parsing a form.
+Secondly, **find shortcuts**.
+Emacs has a little-known variable called `read-with-symbol-positions`.
+This variable reports all the symbols read when parsing a form.
 If we're looking for function calls to `some-func`, and there's no reference to the symbol `some-func`, we can skip that form entirely.

-When you have unavoidable calculations, you need to use C functions wherever possible.
-So much for CS algorithms: `assoc` with small alists was faster than building a hash map with elisp.
+Thirdly, **use C functions**.
+CS algorithms says that building a hash map gives you fast lookup.
+In elisp-refs, we use `assoc` with small alists, because C functions are fast and most lists weren't big enough to benefit from the O(1) lookup.

+Fourthly, **write impure functions**.
 Elisp provides various ways to avoid changing the state of the current buffer, particularly `save-excursion` and `with-current-buffer`.
-This bookkeeping is expensive, and refs.el just creates its own temporary buffers and dirties them.
+This bookkeeping is expensive, so elisp-refs just creates its own temporary buffers and dirties them.

-Finally, we do the traditional software performance cheat: we show a progress bar.
+When all else fails, **cheat**. elisp-refs reports its progress, which doesn't make it faster, but reassures the user.

 ## Display